Frequently Asked Questions About Faith-Based Alternative Dispute Resolution (ADR)

 How Can I Make This Kind of Training Available to My Law Firm?

 If you have a heart for peacemaking and would like to see others benefit from this type of training, you could use RW360’s ’ resources for professional development training for your entire law firm staff, which can produce major personal benefits for your staff and financial benefits for your firm.
-Our foundational training in relational wisdom is available in both faith-based (Christian) and values-based (secular) formats, so each person in your firm could select the version he or she prefers.
+Our foundational training in relational wisdom is available in both faith-based (Christian) and values-based (secular) formats, so each person in your firm will have the freedom to choose the version he or she prefers.
 See the RW-Academy for more information.

 How Can I Make RW360’s Resources Available to My Church?